andreasbm/readme/readme/2-getting-started.md

 ### Usage

-If you want to go into depth with the readme command, check out the following options.
+So run the `[[ readme.example.command ]]` command and a README file will be generated for you.
+If you want to go into depth with the readme command, check out the following options or write `[[ readme.example.command ]] -h` in your terminal if that's your cup of tea.

 [[ readme.commandOptions ]]

 Great.
-Let's continue and see how you can use templates!
+Now that we have the basics covered, let's continue and see how you can use templates!